Deployment Overview of Percona Monitoring on Server¶

 Available Ports for Connection¶

-The application exposes the web interface via the standard HTTPS port:
+The Percona Monitoring interface is accessible via the standard HTTPS port:

 Starting, Stopping, and Updating¶

-The primary service management for the internal Nginx component is handled via the Supervisor utility within the Docker container.
+Service management for the internal Nginx proxy is handled via the Supervisor process manager inside the Docker container.
+To restart the Nginx service after configuration changes or certificate updates, execute the following command: